 Needing extra time and a magical, missed extra point to squeak by the Warhawks of the mighty Sun Belt Conference, 45-44, many people left Doak Campbell Stadium rather upset.
 Public enemy number one was FSU head coach Willie Taggart, of course, but social media sure took it out on Seminoles tight end Tre' McKitty.

 Late in the second quarter, with Florida State looking to extend its 21-10 lead before halftime, quarterback James Blackman and the offense quickly got to the line for the next play.
 The clock was already under two minutes to go in the first half, so time was definitely important.

 Apparently, that's why McKitty lined up facing the opposite direction of his teammates before the snap.

-They always say pictures are worth 1,000 words, and while many Florida State fans want to believe this is a microcosm to the Willie Taggart era, it definitely doesn’t tell the whole story.
+They always say pictures are worth 1,000 words, and while many Florida State fans want to believe this was a microcosm to the Willie Taggart era, it definitely doesn't tell the whole story.

 Sure, it looks terrible, but the result of the play was actually solid.